 Action = reaction

 Every solid email program should offer enough opportunities to easily engage, of course not every campaign is going to be 100% on the mark for each subscriber.
 But we are looking for engagement on the customer – not campaign – level.
 Go through your email program and see if there are any gaps in appealing message types for each customer segment.
-And if engagement is seriously lagging, think about producing additional campaigns like the ones we discussed to stimulate that engagement.
+Assuming that you’re already following all the email marketing best practices but you noticed that engagement is seriously lagging, think about producing additional campaigns like the ones we discussed to stimulate that engagement.

 Let us know in the comments below what you think and what you have found works best for your business!